zachary-foster/Minerals/README.md

 ### Calcite

 Crystals of calcium carbonate.
-A common mineral found underground, particulary in limestone caves.
+A common mineral found underground, particularly in limestone caves.
 Interesting, but not otherwise very useful.
-Yeilds rubble if mined.
+Yields rubble if mined.

 ![](readme_images/Calcite.jpg)

 ### Quatrz

 Crystals of silicon dioxide, the same material glass is made of.
 A common mineral found underground.
-Yeilds glass batch when mined.
-Once in a while a gem-quality peice might be found.
+Yields glass batch when mined.
+Once in a while a gem-quality piece might be found.

 ![](readme_images/Quartz.jpg)

 ### Amethyst

 Crystals of silicon dioxide.
 Impurities of iron make these crystals a beautiful purple.
 A common mineral found underground.
-Yeilds glass batch when mined.
-Sometimes a gem-quality peice might be found.
+Yields glass batch when mined.
+Sometimes a gem-quality piece might be found.

 ![](readme_images/Amethyst.jpg)

 ### Citrine

 Crystals of silicon dioxide.
 Impurities of iron make these crystals a beautiful yellow.
 Rarely found.
-Yeilds glass batch when mined.
-Often yeilds gem-quality peices due to its interesting color.
+Yields glass batch when mined.
+Often yields gem-quality pieces due to its interesting color.

 ![](readme_images/Citrine.jpg)

 ### Prasiolite

 A very rare and beautiful green variety of quartz, silicon dioxide.
-Yeilds glass batch when mined.
-Often yeilds gem-quality peices due to its interesting color.
+Yields glass batch when mined.
+Often yields gem-quality pieces due to its interesting color.

 ![](readme_images/Prasiolite.jpg)

 ### Pyrite

 Crystals of iron(II) disulfide.
 A common mineral found underground and often mistaken for gold or silver by the foolish.
 Interesting, but not otherwise very useful.
-Yeilds rubble if mined.
+Yields rubble if mined.

 ![](readme_images/Pyrite.jpg)